 She smiled.
 “That sounds like BioChroma.”

-It’s more honest, he wrote.
+You are more honest than BioChroma, he wrote.
 My Breath, it makes things more bright, but it isn’t mine.
 It was given to me.
 Yours is your own.

-She felt her hair shift from the deep red into a golden, and she sighed softly with contentment, pulling a little more closely to him.
+She felt her hair shift from the deep red into a golden, and she sighed softly with contentment, pulling herself a little more closely to him.

 How do you do that?
 He wrote.